Skip to main content

 Understanding where your crypto funds reside can be a bit of a surprise.

 What Best Wallet provides is a secure gateway to these blockchains.
 This way you can safely and easily buy, hold, swap, and send any cryptocurrency on the supported blockchains in Best Wallet.
-Think of Best Wallet, and any other non-custodial, decentralised wallet, as a doorway to your crypto vault.
+Think of Best Wallet, and any other non-custodial, decentralized wallet, as a doorway to your crypto vault.

 For example, say you want to own $500 of Ethereum (ETH).
-Through Best Wallet, you can directly buy $500 worth of $ETH tokens and subsequently hold, swap, or send these tokens.
+Through Best Wallet, you can directly buy $500 worth of ETH tokens and subsequently hold, swap, or send these tokens.
 However, your ETH tokens are still stored on the Ethereum blockchain, and it is through Best Wallet that you can access them.

 So if your Best Wallet is just a gateway to accessing cryptocurrencies, how can you prove ownership of any crypto you buy?